-5.2232 Student Schedule Final Decision: Responsibility of Principal
+5.222 Student Schedule Final Decision

 School personnel should utilize available resources to achieve parent understanding and cooperation regarding the student's schedule.
 The final decision for a student's schedule is the responsibility of the Principal of the school in which the student's schedule is implemented.